Economy of Scotland: Overview

 After the Industrial Revolution in Scotland, the Scottish economy concentrated on heavy industry, dominated by the shipbuilding, coal mining and steel industries.
 Scottish participation in the British Empire also allowed Scotland to export its output throughout much of the world.
 However heavy industry declined in the late 20th century, leading to a shift in the economy of Scotland towards technology and the service sector.
 The 1980s saw an economic boom in the Silicon Glen corridor between Edinburgh and Glasgow, with many large technology firms relocating to Scotland.

-In 2007 the industry employed over 41,000 people.
+Data released by the Scottish Government in 2023 found that there were a total of 149,992 establishments (a single site of an organisation), which employed a total of 2.46 million people in Scotland between each organisation.
+The largest employment industries in Scotland by March 2022 were the primary sector and utilities (5% of employment), manufacturing (7% of employment), construction (6% of employment), wholesale and retail (14% of employment), hotels and restaurants (8% of employment), transport and storage (4% of employment), information and communication (3% of employment), financial services (3% of employment), business services (16% of employment), public administration (6% of employment), the education sector (8% of employment) and health and social work (16% of employment).

 Scottish-based companies have strengths in information systems, defence, electronics, instrumentation and semiconductors.
 There is also a dynamic and fast growing electronics design and development industry, based around links between the universities and indigenous companies.
 There was a significant presence of global players like National Semiconductor and Motorola.
 Other major industries include banking and financial services, construction, education, entertainment, biotechnology, transport equipment, oil and gas, whisky, and tourism.
-The Gross Domestic Product (GDP) of Scotland in 2013 was $248.5 billion including revenue generated from North Sea oil and gas.Edinburgh is the financial services centre of Scotland, with many large financial firms based there.
+The Gross Domestic Product (GDP) of Scotland in 2013 was $248.5 billion including revenue generated from North Sea oil and gas.
+Edinburgh is the financial services centre of Scotland, with many large financial firms based there.
 Glasgow is the fourth-largest manufacturing centre in the UK, accounting for well over 60% of Scotland's manufactured exports.
 Shipbuilding, although significantly diminished from its heights in the early 20th century, is still a large part of the Glasgow economy.
 Aberdeen is the centre of North Sea offshore oil and gas production, with giants such as Shell and BP housing their European exploration and production HQs in the city.
 Other important industries include textile production, chemicals, distilling, agriculture, brewing and fishing.

-Public expenditure

 Total public expenditure in Scotland in 1999/2000 was £36.4 billion, of which identifiable spending which can be proven to benefit Scotland was £27.4 billion.
 This increased to a total public expenditure of £100.4 billion in 2020/21 of which £81.1 billion was identifiable spending that can be proven to benefit Scotland.